If this list of the top sports betting Twitter accounts were 100-plus, who the heck would read it? So it’s a perfectly arbitrary 63.

 This rundown — in no particular order — represents a mixture of sports bettors, sportsbook directors, radio guys and sources of data and analytics to inform your own wagers.
 Some accounts will provide injury news, legal and regulatory observations, or some laughs.
 For the most part, these people #sticktosports.

 We anticipate responses that we’re morons for including or omitting certain individuals.
-Hit us up @sports_handle with feedback and go here to follow the list.
+Hit us up @sports_handle with feedback and we encourage you to go here to follow the list — which gets update/curated regularly.
 If you pick up a few handles you like, mission accomplished.
 This piece/list is an ongoing work in progress and is updated intermittently to add (or subtract) people.
 (To be sure: click on each person’s name to access their handle.)

 Ken Pomeroy — NCAA Basketball Analyst.
 Pomeroy is the creator of a popular college basketball website and statistical database, kenpom.com.
 If you filled out your brackets without visiting, you did it wrong.